KatjaFahrion/pPXF_wrapper/readme.md

 * kin_only: If True, only the kinematics are fitted (faster)
 * save_plots: If True, plots are saved to the directory given in plot_out
 * instrument: can be MUSE or SINFONI.
 Will change if the wavelength is assumed to be in AA or micron and how the spectral resolution is applied
 * ssp_models: The single stellar population models that are used in the fit.
-Can be 'EMILES' (E-MILES models for MUSE or SINFONI), "XSL" (MUSE or SINFONI), "alpha" (alpha-variable models for MUSE only), "MILES_solar" (solar-scaled MILES models for MUSE only), "MILES_alpha" (alpha-enhanced models for MUSE only) or "sinfoni_k" (SINFONI only)
+Can be 'EMILES' (E-MILES models for MUSE or SINFONI), "XSL" (X-Shooter spectral library SSPs for MUSE or SINFONI), "MILES_solar" (solar-scaled MILES models for MUSE only), "MILES_alpha" (alpha-enhanced models for MUSE only)

 ## Acknowledgments